 - 2.5 to 3 cups water

-- 1 tsp ginger-garlic paste or crushed ginger-garlic
+- 1 teaspoon ginger-garlic paste or crushed ginger-garlic (adrak-lahsun paste)

 - 1 medium onion, chopped

 - 1 green chili, chopped (hari mirch)

 - ½ teaspoon red chili powder (lal mirch powder)